A lien is a legal claim against a debtor's property intended to secure payment of a debt. If the debtor doesn't pay, the creditor gets the property.

 Also, there are many state-specific lien law treatises.
-You can find them by looking in the "Property" section for the relevant state in Searching the Law: The States or by searching the online catalogs of law schools located in the state.
+You can find them by looking in the "Property" section for the relevant state in Searching the Law: The States by Francis R. Doyle (last published in 2003) or by searching the online catalogs of law schools located in the state.
 To find links to law school catalogs, see "Libraries."
 For more ways to find state-specific treatises, see "Legal Treatises."

 Finally, lien laws are covered in some subject-specific treatises.
 For example, the A State-By-State Guide to Construction & Design Law: Current Statutes and Practice includes each state's laws governing mechanics' liens, materialmen liens and other construction-related liens.

 Locating Liens: You can find many liens by searching online databases, as discussed below.
 You can find other liens only by checking with the relevant court or county clerk.
 Sometimes you can call in.
 Otherwise, you either have to go to the clerk's office and do the search yourself or hire a search service to go for you (see "Document Retrieval Services.")

 In some states, you have to contact the relevant motor vehicle administration to find liens on motor vehicles.

 Online Lien Searches:Some jurisdictions have their own systems, such as Maryland's Judiciary Case Search, which has a "Judgments and Liens" section.
 There may be separate databases for UCC filings (e.g., Maryland's UCC Record Search) and liens on motor vehicles.